 The firm's international arm, Hormel Foods International, brings in the rest.

 Sales and Marketing

-While Spam may be its best known brand, Hormel Foods has a diverse and growing portfolio of consumer products, with Skippy peanut butter as the newest addition.
+Hormel's strategy is to extend existing brands and expand into new branded items.
+While Spam may be its best known brand, Hormel has a diverse and growing portfolio of consumer products, with Skippy peanut butter as the newest addition.
 The company is focusing on developing and acquiring new products to drive sales.
-In 2012 Hormel achieved its "Go for $2B by 2012" goal of realizing $2 billion in total sales from new products introduced since 2000.
+(In 2012 Hormel achieved its "Go for $2B by 2012" goal of realizing $2 billion in total sales from new products introduced since 2000).
 Hormel is also looking to grow its ethic business at home as well as its international sales.

-Looking to beef up its menu of non-meat protein products, Hormel Foods in 2013 acquired Skippy peanut butter from Unilever for $700 million.
+Looking to beef up its menu of non-meat protein products, Hormel has been particularly acquisitive in recent years.
+In 2014 the company agreed to acquire Muscle Milk maker CytoSport in a $450 million deal.
+Having earned a top spot in the $1 billion protein drink category, CytoSport will help Hormel attract younger customers.
+Previously, Hormel acquired Skippy peanut butter in 2013 from Unilever for $700 million.
 (Hardly peanuts, the deal represented Hormel's largest purchase ever.)
 With about $370 million in annual sales, Skippy is the #2 brand of peanut butter in the US (behind Smucker's Jif) and the leader in China.
 The company believes Skippy should be a useful complement to its sales strategy in China for the SPAM family of products.